 Kingston City Council unanimously votes to condemn MPP's actions

-Kingston City Council has voted unanimously to condemn their member of provincial parliament over actions and messaging during the pandemic.
+KINGSTON, ONT. -- Kingston City Council has voted unanimously to condemn a local member of provincial parliament over actions and messaging during the pandemic.

 Lanark-Frontenac-Kingston MPP Randy Hillier has been outspoken on the COVID-19 crisis and the measures taken to fight the virus.